KitsuneDev/DropMeter/README.md

 I wouldn't worry: Our runtime is pretty optimized, and seems to be able to handle things quite smoothly.
 Testing on my machine with my word-by-word lyrics widget (quite heavy, uses React, Framer Motion animations and an interval-based tick system) tops usage at 1% CPU and 79MB on RAM.

-## Cool...
-Where Can I get it?

-Happy you are excited!
-[Downloads are available by clicking here](https://github.com/GabrielTK/DropMeter/releases/latest)

-**If you have any doubts, feel free to contact @gab#8998 on Discord DMs, or join the [CGN Interactive Projects Discord Server](https://discord.gg/DBE44yU)**